mia-platform-marketplace/public-catalog/CONTRIBUTING.md

   - **title**: `feat(catalog): deprecate <item-type> <item-id>` (e.g., `feat(catalog): deprecate plugin my-awesome-service`)
   - **label**: `catalog-content`

+### Test your changes

+Whenever you make a change to the Catalog content remember to:

+- run check script with `yarn check-items -i <changed-item-itemId>`, and
+- re-generate snapshots running `yarn test:snapshot` (you can spin up the needed MongoDB instance with `make test-up`, and stop it with `make test-down`).

 ## Work with the sync script

 > ‼ **IMPORTANT NOTICE**